Insect bites (overview) T14.0

 This section has been translated automatically.

 Toxic reactions: "Normal" reaction of the (non-allergic) organism to a sting: pain, itching, wheal formation.
-Occasionally, insect bites persist for a long time as itchy, pinhead- to lentil-sized, often scratched papules.
-Rarely, life-threatening reactions (100-1000 stings) occur after insect bites.
+Occasionally insect bites persist for a long time as itchy, pinhead to lentil-sized, often scratched papules.
+Life-threatening reactions (100-1000 stings) rarely occur after insect bites.

-Unusual reactions: These are reactions whose underlying pathomechanism is not clearly understood.
-Immune complex anaphylaxis, neuropsychogenic reactions or intolerance reactions under the picture of vasculitis, serum sickness, nephropathy or urticarial dermatitis are discussed.
+Unusual reactions: These are reactions whose underlying pathomechanism cannot be clearly clarified.
+Discussed are immune complex anaphylaxis, neuropsychogenic reactions or intolerance reactions under the picture of vasculitis, serum sickness, nephropathy or urticarial dermatitis.
 Necrotic or vesicular insect bite reactions are not uncommon in chronic lymphocytic leukemia.

-Allergic reactions: Caused by a clearly detectable (IgE-mediated) sensitization, usually due to a preceding sting event.
+Allergic reactions: Caused by a clearly detectable (IgE-mediated) sensitization, usually due to a previous stinging event.
 Allergic reactions are divided into local and systemic reactions.
 They play a special role in bee and wasp stings.

-For the specifics of each sting reaction, see below.:
+For the special features of the individual sting reactions, see below.:

 Histology